|

 About the author

-Jay is the web owner of http://www.airline-tickets.biz Discount Airline
+Jay is the web owner of http://www.airline-tickets.biz, a website that provides

-on vacations, airfare, hotels, and travel.
+information and resources on vacations, airfare, hotels, and travel.

-You can visit his website at: http://www.hotels-in.net Cheap Hotels
+You can visit his website at: http://www.hotels-in.net.

 |